MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 Let's break the scripts down to understand what `populations` is doing here:

-  `-P` path to the directory containing the Stacks files.
+  `-P` path to the directory containing the Stacks files

   `-M` path to a population map